inBeat/inbeat-website/content/top-influencers/tiktok/crossfit/brazil/_index.md

 ---
-title: Top 10 Crossfit TikTok Influencers In Brazil in 2023
+title: Top 10 Crossfit TikTok Influencers In Brazil In 2023
 description: >-
   Find top crossfit TikTok influencers in Brazil in 2023.
-Most popular hashtags: #crossfit #fyp #fitness #workout.
+Most popular hashtags: #crossfit #foryou #fyp #fitness.
 platform: TikTok
-hits: 28
+hits: 29
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: Our database has 28 TikTok influencers like this in Brazil for you to work with.
+text_bottom: inBeat holds 29 TikTok influencers like this in Brazil for you to collaborate.
 profiles:
   - username: "faria_maikon"
     fullname: >-